ODIM-Project/ODIM/README.md

 For more information such as curl command, sample request, and sample response, see "Changing the boot order of a computer system to default settings" in [Resource Aggregator for Open Distributed Infrastructure Management™ API Reference and User Guide](https://github.com/ODIM-Project/ODIM/tree/development/docs).

-## Searching the inventory for specific servers
+## Searching the inventory for specific BMCs

 To search servers in the inventory based on specific criteria, perform HTTP `GET` on the following URI.
 Specify the search criteria in the URI.